+Mustard is a multi-functional food ingredient with unique properties and components that make it useful as an emulsifier, a binding and thickening agent, a source of plant protein, an antimicrobial ingredient that will prolong shelf life, as well as, a spice and flavoring agent.
 Mustard can be processed into several forms ranging from whole seed in spice blends to finely ground defatted and/or deheated powders.
 Food manufacturers process mustard in several different forms depending on what component of the seed is important to them.
-Mustard seed has many different fractions or components including: glucosinolates, mucilage, oil, meal and protein.
+Mustard seed has many different fractions or components including: glucosinolates, bran and mucilage, oil, meal and protein.

 An enzyme, active in the presence of water, hydrolyses glucosinolates to give rise to subsidiary compounds that actually impart mustard’s characteristic pungent flavour.
 The compounds, isothiocyanates, are different depending on the type of mustard.
 Yellow mustard contains hydroxybenzyl isothiocyanate (derived from sinalbin), while oriental and brown contain allyl isothiocyanate (derived from sinigrin).
 The allyl form is much hotter than the hydroxybenzyl form and is responsible for the hot taste of Dijon style mustard.

 Medical researchers have tested glucosinolates for benefits such as decreasing blood cholesterol and blood glucose levels as well as having antioxidant properties.
 In addition, researchers have identified insecticidal properties that affect roundworm species (nematodes).

 Mucilage is the outermost coating of yellow mustard seeds.
 Mucilage gives yellow mustard its thickening, water binding and emulsifying properties that are important in the making of salad dressings, mayonnaise and prepared meats.